 email@example.com.
 Open: call to see what is available for the

 season.
 Directions: 2 miles from Topsfield.
 They are a a small organic (not

 certified), sustainable farm that specializes in pastured, naturally tinted,

 colored eggs, raw honey, PYO blueberries, specialty greens and herbs.

 Rogers Spring Hill Farm - apples, pumpkins, strawberries, U-pick

-and already picked, porta-potties are available, picnic area (bring your own food), farm
+and already picked, porta-potties are available, picnic area you may bring your own food, farm

 animals, birthday parties, school tours

 Bradford, MA 01835.
 Phone: 978-372-4305.
 Alternate Phone: 978-372-4780.
 Fax: